alim596/102-Project-Zone/Irmak_İmdat_logs.md

 - Database choice for the notifications part was decided and implemented.

 ## Date: 15/05/2023
-- Search and notification functionalities are connected to the necessary user and zone functionalities made by teammates:
+- Search and notification functionalities are connected to the necessary user and zone functionalities:
   - Request button for adding a participant to the zone
   - Accept button for adding a friend
   - Delete button for deleting the notification from the database

 ## Date: 30/05/2023
-- Last controls are made, and the connections are adjusted.
+- Last controls are made, and the connections are adjusted